APIs

 Choosing the right surface

-The hosted control plane is the right surface for whoami, project listing, project-endpoint resolution, managed TURN issuance, and other operations that exist only in the managed platform.
-The engine API is the right surface for listing tunnels and clients, subscribing to state.initial, client.*, and tunnel.* events, and working against self-hosted deployments where no hosted control plane exists.
+The Control plane API is the right surface for whoami, project listing, project-endpoint resolution, managed TURN issuance, and other operations that exist only in the managed platform.
+The Engine API is the right surface for listing tunnels and clients, subscribing to state.initial, client.*, and tunnel.* events, and working against self-hosted deployments where no hosted Control plane API exists.

-In hosted deployments, the common path is to call the control plane first to discover or resolve the project, then call the engine for operational work.
-In self-hosted deployments, the engine is often the only HTTP surface available.
+In hosted deployments, the common path is to call the Control plane API first to discover or resolve the project, then call the Engine API for operational work.
+In self-hosted deployments, the Engine API is often the only HTTP surface available.

-The hosted control plane is the API behind project discovery and other managed platform operations.
+The Control plane API is the API behind project discovery and other managed platform operations.
 Not every dashboard route should be treated as a stable public contract, which is why the recommended entrypoint is usually the JS SDK or the Go SDK.
-The operational routes that matter most are shown below.
+The operational routes below are the stable surface for lightweight automation and SDK-adjacent integrations.

 The machine-readable OpenAPI contract is published at /api/openapi.json and advertised from /.well-known/api-catalog.